accordproject/techdocs/docs/cicero-tutorial_001.md

 all the data that the business logic for your template will compute and would like to return to the caller.

+> Note that you can import common types (address, monetary amount, country code, etc.) from the Accord Project Model Repository: https://models.accordproject.org.

 ### Edit the Logic of the Template

 Now edit the business logic of the template itself.
-At present this is expressed as ES 2015 JavaScript functions (other languages may be supported in the future).
-Open the file `lib/logic.js` and edit the `execute` method to perform the calculations your logic requires.
-Use the `context.request` and `context.data` properties to access the incoming request and the template data respectively, setting properties on `context.response` to be returned to the caller.
+This is expressed in the Ergo language, which is a strongly-typed function language for contract logic.
+Open the file `lib/logic.ergo` and edit the `helloworld` clause to perform the calculations your logic requires.